hzhreal/HTOS/docs/USAGE.md

 ---

-`/sfo write`: Accepts a param.sfo file, you can patch the keys it contains
+`/sfo write`: Accepts a param.sfo file, you can patch the key-value pairs it contains

 **Arguments**:
 `sfo`: The `param.sfo` file.
-The rest of the arguments are keys in the param.sfo file that you can choose to patch.
+The rest of the arguments are keys in the `param.sfo` file that you can choose to patch.

 ---